Ealing Brewing and our sister company Marko Paulo were set up by two former teachers, Mark and Paul. Marko Paulo was established in 2016 when we

 US-style IPA: The beer style that has become the poster-ale of the craft beer revolution, US IPA is all about hops.
 American hops and lots of them.
 We use the choicest Yakima Valley hops with neutral yeast and pale malt to produce an intense drinking experience.

-Come and sample our beers in the brewery
+Come and sample our beers in the taproom above our brewery.
+The list of beers available is updated regularly.

 We can also design labels for your bottles or minikegs to help your celebration be even more memorable.